 And The Sea Will Tell by Vincent Bugliosi

-I picked up And The Sea Will Tell after hearing it recommended on no fewer than three different true crime podcasts.
+I put And The Sea Will Tell on my wishlist after hearing it recommended on no fewer than three different true crime podcasts.
 Bugliosi is kind of a godfather of modern true crime, and he has a real knack for picking cases that seem quite literally unbelievable until he lays out all the facts.
 In this one, he unpicks a double murder on Palmyra Atoll.
 A wealthy yachting couple had made their way there, hoping to spend the summer in isolated paradise, only to discover it occupied by others who’d had the same idea.
 How did all of this lead to a young woman discovering a human skull, with a sparkling gold tooth, in that same paradise years later?
 You’ll have to read Bugliosi’s painstaking account to find out…